Policy for Determining Remuneration

 Decision Process

-The Board of Directors determines the remuneration, etc. of directors based on the proposals of the Remuneration Committee, an advisory body to the Board of Directors.
-From an independent and objective standpoint, the Remuneration Committee determines individual base remuneration proposals based on individual performance and abilities, within the maximum amount of remuneration resolved at the General Meeting of Shareholders and in accordance with the Remuneration Regulations and Remuneration System for Directors and Corporate Auditors.
-In addition, the Board of Directors deliberates appropriately on the remuneration of directors, including the determination of proposed bonuses for the fiscal year, taking into consideration the business performance of the Group.
+From an independent and objective standpoint, the Remuneration Committee determines individual base remuneration proposals based on each director's performance and abilities, within the maximum amount resolved at the General Meeting of Shareholders and in accordance with the Remuneration Regulations and System for Directors and Corporate Auditors.
+In addition, the Board of Directors deliberates appropriately on director remuneration, including the determination of proposed bonuses for the fiscal year, taking into consideration the Group's business performance.

 Shareholding Guidelines